payamyek/adventofcode2022/README.md

 # Solution Upload Time

-I will work my hardest to ensure that my solutions are uploaded within **24 hours** of the release of the AOC daily challenge.
+I will work my hardest to ensure that my solutions are uploaded within **24 hours** of the AOC daily challenge release.

 # Progress